 |Each man in turn leads the figure.
 Ladies have moved left.|

 First called Bromyard Festival in 1998, using a swing rather than a left-hand turn in A1 and A2.
 It was fairly chaotic, which is why I changed it, though it's still a very busy figure.
 Keep the set small.
-Men help the ladies in and out of the three ladies chain — just because you're a man doesn't mean that you absolve yourself of all responsibility and just wait to see whether you'll get one this time!
+Men help the ladies in and out of the three ladies chain — just because you're a man doesn't absolve you of all responsibility so that you're just waiting to see whether you'll get one this time!

 |A1:||Heads right and left through; sides right and left through.
 Heads right and left through; side ladies chain.|